 University Dining Services' (UDS) partnership with the Cultural Event series provides exposure and opportunity to engage.
 Our menus include more ethnic and culturally specific offerings daily and featured in the Festival of Foods calendar of events.
 Campus Dietitian and Executive Chef participated in Nutrition Awareness events & Wellness programs to disseminate information on the dining program.
 They are continually accessible to engage with students and provide support for their particular dietary regimen.
 Increase in meal attendance at events.
-Festival events have increased >500 attendees.
+Not quantified by event.
+Overall counts at Festival events have increased >500 attendees.
+The Soul Food dinner attracted close to 800 community participants.
+Seven students from UMES have interned with Campus Dietitian so far this year.
 Continually provide programming to appeal to the diversity of the campus community.
-The Office of Sponsored Programs (Graduate Studies and Research) - have partnered with faculty and staff to help secure various awards/grants, including: - a project to assist underserved, low-income, first-generation, and students with disabilities to increase academic success and increase graduation rates. - a project that explores emerging paradigms in parallel computing successful in recruiting traditionally underrepresented students. - a program that provides training sessions, one of the objectives being to help minorities participate in the free enterprise system through government procurement classes offered at SU. - A program to bring philosophy to underserved area high school students.
-6 federal awards 6 state awards 3 local/non-profit/corporate awards Grant - Research Experience for Undergraduates), an indicator of success.
+The Office of Sponsored Programs (Graduate Studies and Research) - have partnered with faculty and staff to help secure various awards/grants, including: a project to assist underserved, low-income, first-generation, and students with disabilities to increase academic success and increase graduation rates. a project that explores emerging paradigms in parallel computing successful in recruiting traditionally underrepresented students. a program that provides training sessions, one of the objectives being to help minorities participate in the free enterprise system through government procurement classes offered at SU.
+A program to bring philosophy to underserved area high school students.
+While some programs/awards are new, others have been renewed (i.e. NSF Grant - Research Experience for Undergraduates), an indicator of success.
 Continue to offer high-quality assistance to ensure high-quality research administration, responsible stewardship of funds, and sound policies and management of external funds.